-Due to its more flexible nature, woven wire cloth is particularly useful for irregular contours, but smaller items such as ultrasonic parts may fall out of the container or through the mesh holes.
-Woven metal also has a tendency to not be quite as strong as welded metal for protective purposes.
+Due to its more flexible nature, woven wire cloth is particularly useful for irregular contours, but smaller items such as ultrasonic parts may fall out of the container or through the steel mesh holes.
+Woven metal mesh also has a tendency to not be quite as strong as welded metal for protective purposes.

 In contrast to a woven wire, welded wire cloth is permanently welded at all or most intersecting joints.
 This welding process makes the material more rigid and allows it to hold a more uniform shape.
-This is particularly helpful in industrial applications where the wire mesh fits into mechanical parts with set measurements.
+This is particularly helpful in industrial applications where the wire welded mesh fits into mechanical parts with set measurements.
 Welded wire metal is more efficient at holding lids in place compared to its woven counterpart.
-Welded wire cloth contains heavier loads and withstands greater force without breaking or tearing, making it the ideal choice for protective or barrier applications.
+Welded wire cloth contains heavy duty loads and withstands greater force without breaking or tearing, making it the ideal choice for protective or barrier applications.
 It has a greater durability against the rigors of daily cleaning, and can also be galvanized for further strength and corrosion resistance to high moisture and salt environments.

-That said, welded wire cloth is very useful for its strength, but it also tends to be the costlier material of because more time and labor is involved.
+That said, welded wire cloth is very useful for its strength, but it also tends to be the costlier material because more time and labor is involved.

 As you can see, both welded and woven wire metal share in their own strengths and weaknesses.
 Keep these factors in mind when selecting the type of wire that matches closest to your needs: